Nottingham Canal: Operation

-The Company warehouse near Wilford Street, Nottingham, was destroyed on 28 September 1818 by an explosion, which resulted in two men dying.
+The company warehouse near Wilford Street, Nottingham, was destroyed on 28 September 1818 by an explosion, which resulted in two men dying.
 The Nottingham Boat Company had delivered 21 barrels of gunpowder, and a man named Musson noticed that some of the powder had leaked from a barrel.
 He rather foolishly dropped a hot cinder onto the powder, which caused it all to explode.
 He was thrown some 126 yd by the blast.
 Several boats were destroyed and many of the surrounding buildings were damaged.
-When the insurance company refused to pay for the damage, the canal company sued the boat company, and were awarded £1000, and some of the legal costs, but they could not pay, and the claim was dropped in 1828.
+When the insurance company refused to pay for the damage, the canal company sued the boat company, and were awarded £1,000, and some of the legal costs, but they could not pay, and the claim was dropped in 1828.
 In January 1826, the company prosecuted Hooton and Bradshaw for running a steam packet boat, which was forbidden by a regulation passed the previous May.
 However, the operators of the vessel protested, and the company changed their policy in May 1826, so that steam boats could be run at their discretion.

-The Midland Counties Railway (MCR) Act obtained in 1837 included clauses to protect the canal, but were accused of interfering with the canal while they were building their line, and the Nottingham Canal obtained an injunction.
+The Midland Counties Railway Act 1836 (6 & 7 Will.
+4. c. lxxviii) included clauses to protect the canal, but were accused of interfering with the canal while they were building their line, and the Nottingham Canal obtained an injunction.
 As part of the negotiations, the company agreed to the construction of an interchange basin near to Nottingham Station.
 Although the station did not open until 1842, the canal company started to reduce tolls in mid 1840, to retain traffic against railway competition.
 Despite these efforts, income soon began to fall, from £12,536 in 1841 to £5,981 in 1852.
 Some workers were dismissed, salaries were reduced, and other cost-cutting initiatives were made.
 The company decided that it would be better to sell the canal to a railway company, rather than see continual decline, and the Ambergate and Manchester Railway agreed to pay £225 for each canal share, within six months of opening their line.
 However, the railway company amalgamated with two others, becoming the Ambergate, Nottingham, Boston and Eastern Junction Railway.
 They opened a line from Nottingham to Grantham in July 1850, but then refused to buy either the Nottingham Canal or the Grantham Canal, which had made the same agreement with the original railway company.
 After several court cases and an appeal to the House of Lords, the sale was agreed, and the final committee meeting of the canal company was held on 4 April 1856.
 A dividend of £1 and 10 shillings (£1.50) was paid on the original shares, but the shareholders only received £50 per share in cash from the sale, as the rest was paid in railway shares.
 Further amalgamations followed, and the canal was owned by the Great Northern Railway by 1861.